Honda in Formula One: 2020–2021: Red Bull and AlphaTauri

 For 2020, the Honda-powered Toro Rosso team was rebranded as AlphaTauri to promote the AlphaTauri fashion brand.
 The season was impacted by the COVID-19 pandemic, with one effect being a prohibition of mid-season power unit upgrades to reduce costs.
 During the 2020 season, the Red Bull-Honda package proved to be markedly the second fastest, with rival manufacturer Ferrari falling down the order following investigation into the legality of their power unit, while deficits on both chassis and power unit left them behind Mercedes.
 From the second round of the season in Styria to the seventh round in Belgium, Verstappen scored five consecutive podiums, including a win at the 70th Anniversary Grand Prix at Silverstone.
 The eighth round, the Italian Grand Prix, saw AlphaTauri's Pierre Gasly achieve his first Formula One victory; he took the lead of the race following a red flag period and managed to retain it to the finish.
 This made Honda the first engine manufacturer to win with multiple different teams in the V6 turbo-hybrid era.
 The next race in Mugello yielded a maiden podium for Alex Albon of Red Bull, after which Verstappen scored three straight podiums, bringing Honda's consecutive podium streak up to 11.
 The last five races of the year brought a double podium for Red Bull in Bahrain and a win from pole position for Verstappen at the season finale in Abu Dhabi.
 Verstappen was again the leading Honda-powered driver in the championship in third, while Red Bull and AlphaTauri were second and seventh, respectively, in the constructors' standings.
 Honda was the only power unit manufacturer other than Mercedes to win races or pole positions during the season.

-Max Verstappen won the 2021 World Championship driving the Red Bull-Honda RB16B.
+Verstappen won the 2021 title driving the Red Bull-Honda RB16B.